 First impressions are important, even more so via the phone.
-As a business owner, you will not be able to answer every call personally or at the time that it occurs.
-When directing calls to voicemail, take a few moments to consider the first impression that your callers will receive.
+As a business owner, you will not be able to answer every call personally.
+When designing your voicemail, take a few moments to consider the first impression that your callers will receive.
 First impressions are made quickly – within the first seven seconds – and take a lot of effort to fix if you start off on the wrong foot.

 The principles that apply to meeting someone in person apply to recording voicemail and guiding your callers through automated attendant settings.
 With this in mind, it’s important to remember the following: